photos-students-in-class-smallstepsforchangephotos-students-in-class-smallstepsforchange

 • Nutritional education

-• Each child’s progress is reviewed on a quarterly basis and needs are accessed.
+• Each child’s progress is reviewed on a quarterly basis and needs are assessed

 Zuri